What is a Value Chain?

 How to Implement the Value Chain

-Porter’s generic strategies for the value chain can be used for any industry across the board, and their versatility is what makes it an important value chain strategy even today.
+Porter’s generic strategies for the value chain can be used for any industry across the board.
 The three-step process is as follows:

 1. Identify the secondary activities for each primary activity

 Each primary activity has secondary activities associated with it.
-The company needs to decide which of these activities add the most value.
+A company needs to decide which of these activities add the most value.
 The three sub-activities include:

 - Direct activities – Activities that individually help create value.
 For a business that sells chocolate, marketing and promotions and online sales help create value for the product.